carj/pyPreservica/docs/index.rst

 Why Should I Use This?
 ----------------------

-The goal of pyPreservica is to allow people to make use of the Preservica Entity API for reading and writing objects within a Preservica repository without having to manage the underlying REST HTTPS requests and XML parsing.
+The goal of pyPreservica is to allow you to make use of the Preservica Entity API for reading and writing objects within a Preservica repository without having to manage the underlying REST HTTPS requests and XML parsing.
-The library provides a level of abstraction which reflects the underlying data model.
+The library provides a level of abstraction which reflects the underlying data model, such as structural and information objects.

 .. hint::
     Access to the Preservica API's for the cloud hosted system does depend on which Preservica Edition has been